syncfusion-content/blazor-docs/blazor/datagrid/column-validation.md

 ## Display validation message in dialog template

-Using form validation, display a validation message for a column that is not defined in the grid.
+Use the form validation to display a validation message for a column that is not defined in the grid.

-Using the **Validator** property, we can display a validation message for one of the fields in the dialog template that is not defined in the Grid column.
-The validation message for **ShipAddress** is displayed in the dialog template in the following example.
+Use the **Validator** property to display a validation message for one of the fields in the dialog template that is not defined in the Grid column.
+The validation message for the **ShipAddress** is displayed in the dialog template in the following example.
 In the grid column, the **ShipAddress** field is not defined.

+> You can find the fully working sample [here](https://github.com/SyncfusionExamples/blazor-datagrid-display-validation-message-in-dialog-template).

 ```cshtml
 @using Syncfusion.Blazor.Grids